wjakethompson/wjakethompson.com/content/project/tidy-ds/index.md

 ---
 title: Tidy Data Science
-summary: Introducing the basics of data science in R using the tidyverse
+summary: Introducing the basics of data science in R using the tidyverse and tidymodels
 abstract: ""
 date: "2019-05-01T00:00:00Z"
 image: